English: K-ON! Season 2

 Of course, K-ON focuses heavily on the other members of the club as well – five girls of very different lifestyles and backgrounds coming together and becoming close and inseparable friends.
 Unlike many slice of life series, this isn't an immediate growth between the cast (sans the long friendship between Ritsu and Mio), but rather a gradual one that builds from each episode.
 Rather than focus on one specific character each episode, the series is often focused more on their time together as a group.
 The girls all feel like human beings with personality and purpose, rather than the faceless archetypes that have become a staple of many anime titles.
 As a result, it becomes very easy to grow attached to the characters and feel like you're along with them for the ride, rather than simply being a mere spectator.

 For an anime to immerse its viewers to such a level – to allow them to feel like they are there with the cast, is a very special thing.
 It serves not only to make each moment more meaningful, but to make the experience feel very personal as well.
 When the tale of the five girls is over, you may find yourself feeling like something important inside of you is now missing.
-If the frequency of tea and cake leaves you in doubt, this will be the sign of something brilliant.
+If all the tea and cake leaves you in doubt, this will be the sign of something more.

 The most prevalent theme within the series is that of growing up.
 They change, they adapt, and they learn to accept their new situation.
 As graduation draws closer for four of the five girls they deal with the complications of college entrance exams, career choices, and leaving their highschool life behind.
 Surprisingly, this has the biggest impact not on these characters themselves, but on their junior, Azusa, who feels discontent and uneasy about her friends moving on before her.
 She struggles with the prospect of managing the club by herself and recruiting new members for after the other girls graduate, an issue that is touched upon many times and eventually resolved towards the end of the series.

 It's this theme which leads to a wide variety of emotional and heartwarming moments in the story.
-Two preeminent examples include the girls performing in front of the school for a final time and having a tearful realization after, and a final scene where the four girls graduate and play a bittersweet farewell song in the clubroom for a crying Azusa.
+Two preeminent examples include the girls performing in front of the school for a final time and having a tearful realization after, and a final scene where the four girls graduate and play a bittersweet farewell song in the club room for a crying Azusa.
 I am not ashamed to admit that these two scenes made me tear up.

 Which brings up an interesting point, because if the series were so focused on the girls eating cake and doing nothing each episode, would these kinds of scenes exist in the first place?
 No. It almost feels like a direct contradiction to the claims of the anime being focused on nothing more than the cuteness of the characters, and while it's impossible to deny its presence in the story, it's quite clear that this is not what the anime is defined by.
-This is what sets K-ON apart from many of its competitors: being an anime that is not only cute and entertaining, but one that is emotional and carries impact as well.
+This is what sets K-ON apart from many of its competitors: being an anime that is not only cute and entertaining, but one that carries emotional impact as well.

 It should also be noted that while the manga is not by any means bad, KyoAni took Kakifly’s very simplistic 4-koma and added an enormous amount of detail to it, taking important plot elements that only existed in a passing line or panel from the manga.
 The vast majority of the character development and emotional scenes are the work of KyoAni and the talented staff behind the anime, and for taking liberties and improving upon the manga in so many ways they deserve to be applauded and commended.
 There's an adage about how adaptations are always inferior to the source material, but this is one example that proves it's not always so.